khanna91/generator-astro-sls/readme.md

 ### Generator CLI

-Generate a new API:
+Generate a new Handler:

 ```
-yo astro-sls:api
+yo astro-sls:handler
 ```

 Generate a new middleware: